icefairy2/HPC-Lab/assig4/README.md

 ## Part 1: Superuseful application - GNU gprof

+### 1. Why do the interesting functions kernel1 and kernel2 do not show up in the call graph when the Intel 17 compiler is used?
+Would you expect this behaviour from the documentation of the Intel 17 compiler?

+no call graph data is generated at all
+Apparently this is not available on Intel 64 architecture targeting x100 Xeon Phi (maybe this includes x200/KNL as well)

+### 2. Use compiler options such that kernel1 and kernel2 show up in the call graph.
+Is the resulting profile still useful?

+When using -g compiler flag (for debug information in .o file) and not using -O3 -xMIC-AVX512, a call graph is generated.
+But the program becomes super slow

+### 3. Add compiler pragmas such that the kernel1 and kernel2 show up in the call graph but without incurring significant profiler overhead.

+### 4. Which function should be optimized first (according to the profile data)?

 ## Part 2: Quicksort - Intel VTune Amplifier XE

 ## Part 3: CG - Scalasca